How the end of Roe could be pivotal in the midterms

 “I’m sure [Democrats] will be energized,” says Marjorie Dannenfelser, president of Susan B. Anthony Pro-Life America.
 “But the pro-life side has waited 50 years for this to matter [in elections].
 You don’t wait for it to become salient and stay home.”

 In Washington, Republicans are in the minority and have no ability to pass a nationwide ban.
 But Democrats also do not appear to have enough votes to pass a law guaranteeing a nationwide right to abortion.
 President Biden said Thursday he would support waiving the filibuster to “codify Roe,” which would allow the bill to pass with a simple majority in the Senate, instead of the usual 60 votes.
-But two Democratic senators, Joe Manchin of West Virginia and Kyrsten Sinema of Arizona, reportedly oppose such an exception.
+But on Friday, he acknowledged he didn’t have the votes required to alter the rules, and urged his party to get more of its own elected as senators in the midterms.

 And so the fight over abortion rights, for now, is truly state by state.
 Ms. Dannenfelser’s organization is running campaigns in eight battleground states ahead of the midterms: Wisconsin, Florida, Pennsylvania, Arizona, Georgia, Nevada, New Hampshire, and North Carolina.
 She says the anti-abortion group is targeting voters regardless of party – Democrat, Republican, independent.
 Democrats, for their part, are already running ads attacking Republicans on the issue in states from New Hampshire to Illinois to Pennsylvania.